 Hey there!
-B Positive Insider here to bring you the letters "G" and "H" for "geography" and "hematocrit", respectively.
+B Positive Insider here to bring you the letters "G" and "H" for "Geography" and "Hematocrit", respectively.

 There is an exception to this requirement: we currently do not accept residents of Washington, D.C. at our College Park location even though our center is six miles from the D.C. border.
 Only full-time students or military are eligible with ID.

 Hematocrit measures how many and what size red blood cells are in your blood.
-As you know, donors' hematocrit needs to be measured at the screening stage before every donation.
+As you know, a donor's hematocrit needs to be measured at the screening stage before every donation.
 Your finger is pricked and the medical assistant spins a droplet of blood in a small centrifuge, which measures your complete blood count.
 Your complete blood count lists a number value for your hematocrit is well as hemoglobin concentration.

 To be able to donate any given time, your hematocrit value needs to be between 38-54 for women and 39-54 for men.
 Most people, especially women, are deferred one day from donating plasma because their hematocrit value is too low, which means your blood cells are not receiving enough oxygen.
 Donating plasma with low hematocrit could put your body in danger.